MarinkoBa/Hate-Speech-Classification/README.md

 The class labels are those chosen by the majority of users who annotated the Tweets.
 0 means 'hate speech', 1 means 'offensive language' and 2 means 'neither'.

 Advantage of these two data sets is that they're including the tweets as raw text instead of ID's like in the first set.
-As already mentioned above, we have to decide which labels we are going to choose for our classifier, i.e. which labels can be summarized under 'hateful' or 'hate speech'.
+We decided for the labels 'racism', 'sexism', 'hateful' and 'hate speech' for training our classifier for 'hate speech'.
+For the non hatespeech tweets we chose the labels 'neither', 'normal' and again 'neither'.

 ## Concatenated data set
 We chose to use all three data sets by sorting the different labels to hatespeech and non-hatespeech.
 Thus, the first data set including 'racism', 'sexism' and neither was labeled into 'hatespeech' for 'racism' and 'sexism' and neither naturally into 'no hatespeech'.